adewoye-saheed-dML/adewoye-saheed-dML/README.md

 ### Tech Stack

-This is a summary of my technical skills based on my resume.
+This is a summary of my technical skills.

 **Data Analysis & ML**
 <p>